lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 In the previous (first) article of this series, we introduced gRPC and Protocol Buffers by building a minimal Kotlin gRPC service: a simple NoteService that allowed creating and retrieving notes.

-Now that we'    ve covered the fundamentals and the codebase setup, it's time to dig a bit deeper into the backbone of any gRPC application: your schema.
+Now that we've covered the fundamentals and the codebase setup, it's time to dig a bit deeper into the backbone of any gRPC application: your schema.

 Protobuf is a schema-first system.
 Every API you design begins with a `.proto` file, and that file _is_ your contract.
 The way you design your fields (how you think about presence, defaults, repetition, optionality, maps, enums, and even deletions) will determine how flexible and resilient your API is as it evolves. *Other more architecture-level aspects (such as security, decoupling the domain model from the transport model, etc.) also affect your gRPC API resilience.
-However, we'    ll look at these later.*
+However, we'll look at these later.*

 This article focuses on the essential building blocks of schema design:
 - Understanding field presence and default values.
 - Using `optional`, `repeated`, `map`, `enum`, and `oneof` effectively.
 - Applying best practices for evolving your Protobuf definitions without breaking clients.

-Along the way, we'    ll evolve our NoteService use case with new requirements, applying these concepts in a real-world context.
+Along the way, we'll evolve our NoteService use case with new requirements, applying these concepts in a real-world context.

 ## Evolving our use case: Notes with metadata and updates

 In the previous article, a note had only a `title` and `content`, and a unique `id` assigned on creation.
 That was fine as a starting point, but real-world applications rarely stay that simple.

-Let'    s say our team now needs the following:
+Let's say our team now needs the following:

 - Notes should support optional **tags**, stored as a list.
 - Users should be able to attach **custom metadata** (like a map of key/value labels).